Copper touches multi-week highs as dollar softens - Up News Info

 Shanghai and London copper hit multi-week highs on Tuesday, as a softer dollar made greenback-priced metals cheaper to holders of other currencies.

-The dollar eased, hovering just below recent peaks, as investors turned their focus to this week’s Federal Reserve meeting for clues on the policy outlook.
+The dollar eased early on Tuesday just below recent peaks, but the safe-haven currency rebounded later in the session as investors turned their focus to this week’s Federal Reserve meeting for clues on the policy outlook.

-The most-traded September copper contract on the Shanghai Futures Exchange climbed as much as 3.1% to 72,740 yuan a tonne, its highest since June 3, before easing to trade at 71,980 yuan a tonne by 0550 GMT, still up 2%.
+The most-traded September copper contract on the Shanghai Futures Exchange climbed as much as 3.1% to 72,740 yuan a tonne, its highest since June 3, before easing to close at 71,770 yuan a tonne, still up 1.7%.

 Article content

-Three-month copper on the London Metal Exchange was up 0.1% at $9,814 a tonne, having hit a high unseen since June 15 of $9,924 a tonne earlier in the session.
+Three-month copper on the London Metal Exchange fell 1.1% to $9,706 a tonne at 0743 GMT, retreating from a high level unseen since June 15 of $9,924 a tonne hit earlier in the session.

-Trading in most metals, however, was cautious as investors awaited comments from the U.S. Federal Reserve due on Wednesday for clues on its interest rate policy that would impact the dollar and liquidity in the financial markets.
+Sentiment was cautious as investors awaited comments from the Fed due on Wednesday for clues on its interest rate policy that would impact the dollar and liquidity in the financial markets.

 Historical reviews showed that tapering will enhance risk asset adjustments, it added.